centminmod/centminmod-abuseipdb-reporter/readme.md

    - `JSON formatting options`: Options that control the format of log files:
      - `JSON_LOG_FORMAT`: A boolean variable that enables or disables JSON formatted logs in debug mode, determining the format of locally saved log data.
      - `JSON_APILOG_FORMAT`: A boolean variable that enables or disables JSON formatted logs for API requests, affecting the format of logged API request data.
-     - `IGNORE_CLUSTER_SUBMISSIONS`: A boolean variable that determines whether the script should ignore Cluster member reports for submission to the AbuseIPDB API (`True`) or send Cluster member reports to the API (`False`).
-     - `CACHE_FILE`: A string that defines the local IP submission cache file name.
-     - `CACHE_DURATION`: An integer that sets the cache duration in seconds (e.g., 900 seconds for a 15-minute cache).

 3. **Define helper functions**: The script defines several helper functions to perform various tasks and streamline the main code.
 These functions include: